unit9/django-data-sync/README.md

 synced.
 **Only register insensitive models e.g. copy.
 Never sync sensitive models e.g. User as it can expose very sensitive data**.
-Authentication and authorization support might get added in the future.

 To register the models, you need to decorate them and use custom managers.